tmoltzan/InterviewWebProject/README.md

 Angular CLI
 TypeScript 4.9.5

+Runing the project (from /InterviewWebProject/webProject ):
+ng serve --open

+This will build and serve the application, as well as launch the default broser to the project.

 Story 1
 The Angular.IO "homes" tutorial was used as a guide to scaffold this app, but the work done here is my own.